lauyankai/SECP1513-Technology-and-Information-System/README.md

 # Technology and Information System
-This course will provide me with an introduction to information systems and technology (IS/IT) and how they are utilised in everyday life and the workplace.
+This course provided me with an introduction to information systems and technology (IS/IT) and how they are utilised in everyday life and the workplace.

 ## Assignments
 ### Assignment 1 (Career Development)